 Misdemeanor and felony drug charges are stressful, and they come with the possibility of you suffering a permanent mark on your record.
 That is why it’s important to start working with an experienced legal advocate early on in the process.
 Call a Warrenton drug lawyer today if you would like to get a better sense of the defense options available to you.
-Our Fauquier County drug lawyers have local experience practicing in the Fauquier county court system and are available to help you.
+Our drug lawyers have local experience practicing in the Fauquier county court system and are available to help you.

 If you have been arrested for possession, trafficking, drug distribution or another narcotics-related offense, it’s important to remember that all of these different charges require the prosecution to prove a different set of elements in order to secure a conviction.
 Our Warrenton drug attorneys have extensive experience defending clients against a variety of drug charges, including:

 In Virginia, the potential penalties for drug convictions can vary due to a variety of factors that include the prior criminal history of the defendant.
 The type, or schedule, or drug involved in the alleged crime is also a significant factor in determining the extent of the penalties.
-However, an experienced Virginia drug attorney can often work with prosecutors in order to have charges reduced or eliminated entirely.
+However, an experienced Virginia drug attorney can often work with prosecutors in order to have charges reduced or sometimes even eliminated entirely.

 The Controlled Substances Schedule that classifies the seriousness of drugs is based on each drug’s potential for abuse, and the medical value – if any – they have been found to possess.
 They are broken down into six categories.
 Drugs listed in Schedule I and II are considered the most serious and dangerous and, as such, may result in more severe penalties.